 <data-path> using the

 Validator slash protection file

 The slash protection file records multiple values that protects the validator from incorrectly signing blocks or attestations.

 --- genesisValidatorsRoot: "0x9436e8a630e3162b7ed4f449b12b8a5a368a4b95bc46b941ae65c11613bfa4c1" lastSignedBlockSlot: 71090 lastSignedAttestationSourceEpoch: 2290 lastSignedAttestationTargetEpoch: 3247

 - A validator will not sign a block unless the slot is greater than

-- A validator will not sign an attestation unless the attestation source is less than or equal to
+- A validator will not sign an attestation unless the attestation source is greater than or equal to

 lastSignedAttestationSourceEpoch, and the attestation target epoch is greater than

 genesisValidatorsRootis a hash of the validators active at genesis, and is used to differentiate between different chains.
 Teku does not require this field to be present, but if it is present and differs from the required value, then Teku returns an error.